qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/doc/notes/post-workshop-todo.md

   Slack.~~

+## CryoCloud cleanup

+* Check for notebooks in `shared/public` that could be added to the group GitHub repositories

 ## Workshop website updates

 * ~~Add a "this workshop is completed" notice to front page (info / warning box?)~~